Ask These 5 Questions to Learn from Lost Opportunities

 When an opportunity is lost, it’s tempting to play the blame game.
 Maybe you’re tempted to blame your company’s high price or someone in marketing for not giving you the collateral you needed to your message across.
 That approach is fruitless.
-Instead, if we shift our perspective and think of lost sales as opportunities to learn and adapt, we have much more to gain.
+Instead, if you shift your perspective and think of lost sales as opportunities to learn and adapt, you have much more to gain.

 I recommend asking yourself these questions to learn from “no.”

 Why didn’t they buy?

 Chances are, it probably wasn’t the price.
 Was the prospect simply not interested in buying a solution like yours at this time?
 Does their current solution work better?
 Did you have a poor interaction with someone along the sales process?